Please change your location to view this page.

 This page contains content that does not match your current location

-The governance of not-for-profits is undertaken by the board or committee (these terms can be used interchangably).
+The governance of a not-for-profit is undertaken by the board or committee (these terms can be used interchangeably).
 The governance of an organisation is different to the everyday work of the organisation.
-Boards and committees make strategic decisions and management and staff/volunteers then action the governance decisions (for more information see the page Who runs the organisation?).
+Boards and committees make strategic decisions and management and staff or volunteers action the governance decisions (for more information see the page Who runs the organisation?).

-Decisions made by board and committees can include setting strategic directions, hiring staff, whether or not to take disciplinary action against a member, which contractors or service-providers to engage, and what activities to undertake.
+Decisions made by board and committees can include setting strategic directions, hiring staff, whether to take disciplinary action against a member, which contractors or service providers to engage, and what activities to undertake.

-The Not-for-profit Law fact sheet on the role of board members has been prepared to help new board members understand their roles, so they can contribute effectively to the successful running of their organisation from day one.
+The Not-for-profit Law fact sheet on the role of board or committee of management members has been prepared to help new board members understand their roles, so they can contribute effectively to the successful running of their organisation from day one.

 The fact sheet covers:

-- what board members should know about their organisation.
+- what board or committee of management members should know about their organisation

 Legal duties of boards, committees and office holders

 The law recognises that committee members (or directors), as well as some office holders in not-for-profit groups, make important decisions about the strategic direction and activities of a group.
 Because committees have significant power, the law requires them to comply with legal duties like acting in good faith and in the best interests of the organisation.
 Where the standards set by legal duties are not met, penalties can apply (but this is very rare).
 Sometimes conflicts arise between the personal interests of a committee member, and the interests of the group.
 The law also provides a framework on how to deal with this situation.

 The Not-for-Profit Law Duties Guide covers the key legal duties of the people who hold a position on the governing body of an Australian not-for-profit community organisation, including incorporated associations, companies limited by guarantee, cooperatives and Indigenous corporations.
 It also covers the duties that apply to office holders, who may not hold an 'official' position, but based on their influence need to comply with the legal duties as well.